Best Low Spread Broker UK

 - Naturally, there will always be a slight gap between the bid and ask price, as this is how online brokers ensure that they make money irrespective of which way the markets go.

 For example, if your chosen low spread broker offers a spread of 1% on gold trading CFDs, this means that you are essentially looking at a loss of 1% as soon as the trade is executed.

-This is because the price you paid to buy gold is 1% less than what you can sell it for.
+This is because the price you paid to purchase gold is 1% less than what you may sell it for.
 In other words, if you bought the gold CFD and sold the position immediately, your profit and loss on the trade would stand at negative 1%.